antshiv/attitudeMathLibrary/README.md

 ## Features

 - **Quaternion Operations**:
-  - Normalize and multiply quaternions.
+  - Normalize, multiply, and invert quaternions.
-  - Convert between quaternions and Euler angles.
+  - Convert between quaternions, Euler angles, and DCMs.
+  - Rotate vectors with both optimized and fully explicit formulations.
-  - Convert between quaternions and DCMs.
+  - Convert quaternions to axis-angle form and interpolate with SLERP.
 - **Euler Angles**:
   - Convert Euler angles to/from DCMs.
   - Convert Euler angles to/from quaternions.
 - **Direction Cosine Matrices (DCM)**:
-  - Verify orthonormality.
+  - Verify orthonormality with `dcm_is_orthonormal`.
   - Apply transformations to vectors.
 - **Vector Operations**:
   - Compute addition, subtraction, dot products, and cross products.